Parasitic wasp on a white flower, aiding aphid control.

 Beneficial Insects: Green Lacewing

-Despite its beautiful name, green lacewing or Chrysoperla Rufilabris is dangerous to all soft-bodied insects, plus its eggs.
+Despite its beautiful name, the green lacewing Chrysoperla Rufilabris is dangerous to all soft-bodied insects and their eggs.
 During its adult stage, it feeds on nectar and pollen only.

 Aphid wolf or aphid lion is in the larval stage and now becomes a consumer of problem insects.
 It can even consume around 200 aphids in one week.
 If the food runs out, it will eat other lacewing larvae.